-- 1. Use a 25 mL buret to dispense a measured 24±0.2 mL of this solvent into a clean 50 mL Erlenmeyer flask.
+- 1. Use a 25 mL buret to dispense a measured 24 ± 0.2 mL of this solvent into a clean 50 mL Erlenmeyer flask.
 Place this 50 mL flask to above the liquid level in a 250 mL beaker containing an ice bath made roughly of equal parts of water and ice. - 2.
 Accurately weigh ca. 200 ± 4 mg sample of the green chloro complex and transfer it carefully to the flask of cooled, acidic solvent.
 Remove the flask from the cooling bath, swirl it several times to ensure that the solid has completely dissolved and the solution is homogeneous, and then quickly fill another a 25 mL buret with this cold solution.
 Return the flask containing the rest of the green solution to the ice bath. - 3.
 Dispense a measured 12.0 ± 0.2 mL portion of the cold green solution into another clean Erlenmeyer flask and then quickly return the green solution remaining in the buret to the still-cooling flask from which it originally came.
 At this point you should have two essentially identical 12.0 mL samples of the green solution in two different flasks-one of them in an ice bath and the other one out on the bench top warming to room temperature. - 4.
 Put the "warmer" flask into a beaker that contains boiling water for about 10 minutes, which should cause the green starting material to be converted entirely to the red aquo product.
-Cool the flask containing the red solution to room temperature.
-If you wish you can use an ice bath to speed up the cooling.
+Cool the flask containing st ometers re as they are expensive and delicate instruments.